List of north–south roads in Toronto: Woodbine Avenue

 Woodbine Avenue is an arterial road laid out in the 1830s at about the time Toronto was founded.
 It begins just north of Lake Ontario in the Beaches district of Toronto.
 It proceeds north ending at O'Connor Avenue at the Don River valley.
 Another section exists north of Toronto from Steeles Avenue into York Region.
-Markham section was once referred to as Don Mills Road (not to confused with road in Toronto) and 4th Concession Road.
+The Markham section was once referred to as Don Mills Road (not to confused with the road in Toronto) and 4th Concession Road.
 A section north of Lawrence Avenue to Steeles Avenue was built but replaced by the Don Valley Parkway and Ontario Highway 404.
-The original Woodbine Racetrack existed near its southern terminus for over a century and held numerous Queen's Plates until a new Woodbine track was built in Etobicoke.
+The original Woodbine Racetrack existed near its southern terminus for over a century and held numerous King's Plates until a new Woodbine track was built in Etobicoke.
 The track continued as Greenwood Raceway and eventually closed.
-William J. Howell, owner of the original track had a hotel, Woodbine House, on Yonge Street and likely origin of the street's name.
-Part of its site of the old track is now today Woodbine Park, while another section is housing.
+William J. Howell, owner of the original track had a hotel, Woodbine House, on Yonge Street which was likely origin of the street's name.
+Part of the site of the old track is now today Woodbine Park, while another section is housing.

 Yonge Street

 Governor John Graves Simcoe named the road Yonge Street, after Sir George Yonge, secretary of war in the British Cabinet and a family friend.

-North of Steeles, Yonge continues through York Region, as the border of Markham and Vaughan south of Highway 407, and the primary road through Richmond Hill.
+North of Steeles Avenue, Yonge continues through York Region, as the border of Markham and Vaughan south of Highway 407, and the primary road through Richmond Hill.
 It then continues through Aurora and Newmarket, before spurring off of the former stretch of Highway 11 and eventually breaking in the Holland Marsh just north of Queensville Sideroad.
 Yonge Street then starts up again at the intersection with an unnamed road and then continues north to Ravenshoe Road, just west of Keswick, where it finally ends.

+York Street

+York Street is one of the oldest streets in Toronto.
+It extends from Toronto Harbour north to Queen Street one block west of Bay Street.
+At Front Street, University Avenue merges into York Street south of Front.
+To the east at Front Street is Union Station and the Royal York Hotel.
+At its northern end is Osgoode Hall and the Sheraton Centre hotel.

+In the early years of Toronto, York Street was the 'red-light district' of Toronto.
+The stretch between King and Queen streets contained ten known brothels, several assignation houses, eight unlicensed bars that served "maddening liquor to the depraved masses", and second-hand dealers who would move stolen goods and hide illegal stashes of whisky.
+Constables would start investigations of crimes by visiting York Street, expecting criminals to be found there, as in a case in 1883 when two women who stole a drunken farmer's watch were arrested in a York Street bar shortly afterwards.
+The street was embarrassing to Toronto citizens who worried about "the opinion of strangers who are dumped from the train into one of the most disreputable streets that every existed in any city."